Dam Dewatering & Defishing Services NSW

 What is Dam Dewatering & Defishing?

-Dam dewatering is the process of removing water from a dam or reservoir.
+Dam dewatering is the process of safely removing water from a dam or reservoir, often required for development, maintenance or environmental compliance projects across NSW.
 This is achieved through pumping, siphoning, or gravity drainage and is conducted to enable inspections, repairs, maintenance, or construction work to take place.

 Dam defishing is carried out during the dewatering process, and it involves removing fish and native fauna from the dam or reservoir before the water levels get too low.